epam/edp-install/docs/user-guide/autotest.md

 ## Edit Existing Autotest

-EDP Portal provides the ability to enable, disable or edit the Jira Integration functionality for autotests.
+KubeRocketCI portal provides the ability to enable, disable or edit the Jira Integration functionality for autotests.

 1. To edit an autotest directly from the Autotests overview page or when viewing the autotest data: